-The last time you took care of yourself, what did you do and how did you feel about it?
+The last time you took care of someone you cared about, what did you do and how did you feel about it?

-If you made a self-date, what would you do?
+If you took yourself out on a date, what would you do?

 What do you aspire to be?
-Do you believe you are capable of being what you dream?
-Why?
+Do you believe you are capable?
+Why or why not?

 What positive statement do you say to yourself often?
-If you made a new one, what would it be?
+If you made a new statement, what would it be?

 What is the first thing that comes to mind when you think of your strengths?